Shared parenting: United States

-In 2018, Kentucky became the first jurisdiction to establish a legal presumption for shared parenting, after the house voted 81-2 and the senate voted 38-0 in favor, and after the bill was signed by governor Matt Bevin.
+In 2018, Kentucky became the first jurisdiction to establish a legal presumption for shared parenting, after the house voted 81-2 and the senate voted 38–0 in favor, and after the bill was signed by governor Matt Bevin.
 Similar laws were passed by both chambers in Minnesota and Florida, but vetoed by the governors.

 Some family lawyers and state bar associations have argued against a presumption of joint parenting.
 For example, concerns have been expressed that a presumption for joint custody might get in the way of negotiated custody outcomes that are better suited to the children, and joint custody might be inappropriately imposed upon couples who suffer unnecessary financial burdens or conflict as a result.

 Advocacy

 The advocacy for shared parenting is a world-wide movement.
 It is unified in its belief that shared parenting is in the best interest of children, and that it is a children's right issue.
 The gender perspective, however, varies greatly across nations.
 In Scandinavian countries, such as Iceland, it is commonly viewed as a gender equity issue with strong support from women's organizations.
 As a contrast, in North America, several organizations see it as a father's rights issue, and some women's organizations work against shared parenting, while other women are among the strongest advocates.
 As yet another contrast, in countries like Turkey and Iran, it is often seen as a women's right issue, as sole custody is commonly awarded to the father.

-There are a number of organizations that advocate for shared parenting as being in the best interest of children:
+Organizations that advocate for shared parenting as being in the best interest of children include Canadian Children's Rights Council, Children's Rights Council, Families Need Fathers, International Council on Shared Parenting, and National Parents Organization.